Student Success & The Northern Experience

 For more information, please contact admissions@northern.on.ca.

-Additional Information
+Program Specific Requirements & Additional Information

-COVID-19 vaccinations are now required for all students in the Bachelor of Science in Nursing, Practical Nursing and Personal Support Worker programs, in order to be permitted to attend clinical hours.
+COVID-19 vaccinations are now required for all students in the Bachelor of Science in Nursing, Practical Nursing and Personal Support Worker programs in order to be permitted to attend clinical hours.

-Students who do not comply with the immunization requirements will not be allowed into the practice settings and as such may not be able to complete the Practicum required to graduate from the program.
-CPR re-certification, criminal reference checks and immunization updates are required annually.
-Any costs for these tests/certifications will be the responsibility of the applicant.
+Students who do not comply with the immunization requirements will not be allowed into the practice settings and as such will not be able to complete the Practicum required to graduate from the program.

 Students are responsible for the cost of appropriate uniforms and equipment (e.g. watch, pen, etc.) required for the clinical area as well as transportation to practicum placements.
-Mask fit testing will be provided by the College prior to clinical practice

 Tuition, Fees & Payments